OUR MISSION

 -

 Rod Lopez has been teaching at USC Hybrid High since before it became an Ednovate school.
 He has seen how far we’ve come as an organization and has contributed greatly to that growth, receiving the One Ednovate Award for his service.
-Mr. Lopez helped Hybrid move “from a traditional discipline system to student development and safety being the priority, not just sticking to rules for the sake of sticking to them.”
+Alongside other founding and long-time staff, Mr. Lopez helped Hybrid evolve from a traditional discipline system to one centered on student development and safety, strengthening a culture where expectations foster growth and well-being.
+“Seeing Ednovate continue to develop and grow keeps me growing as well.
+The network is a place that says, let’s keep going.
+Never thought we’d get here—and now we’re going even further.”

 “My first advisees are now in their mid to late 20s, and I keep in touch with most of them.
 Now we’re talking about careers and families they are starting, and I’m seeing the full breadth of the spectrum.
 With some of those advisees, I wasn’t sure of where they’d go, and now they are thriving.
-That success comes down to the relationships we build.
+They understand that success comes down to the relationships we build.
 Now two of my former advisees work at Hybrid as instructional aides!”

 FINANCIAL SUMMARY